andrewscwei/requiem/README.md

 Requiem is VARIANTE's on-going project for experimenting with web UI building techniques.
 It is a stand-alone front-end framework that, at its current state, is not production ready, has an ever-changing API, and lacks proper documentation.
 Its features are driven by internal requirements and is meant for internal use only.

 Requiem is packaged with UI utilities and base wrapper classes for common DOM elements.
-It is a stand-alone, hence has no external dependencies, around `17kb` gzipped.
+It is a stand-alone framework, hence has no external dependencies (i.e. no jQuery required), and around `17kb` gzipped.

 Requiem is best paired with its sister stylesheet library [requiem-styles](https://github.com/VARIANTE/requiem-styles).